opensearch-project/documentation-website/_query-dsl/query-dsl/compound/function-score.md

 - `replace`: Ignore the query score and use the function score.
 - `sum`: Add the query score and the function score.
 - `avg`: Average the query score and the function score.
-- `max`: Take the greater of the query score and function score.
+- `max`: Take the greater of the query score and the function score.
-- `min`: Take the lesser of the query score and function score.
+- `min`: Take the lesser of the query score and the function score.

 ### Filtering documents that don't meet a threshold